NotEmcee/ToDoMasterSH/README.md

 # ToDoMasterSH
 ToDoMasterSH is an efficient to-do list manager built as a shell script.
 Easily create, update, delete, and show task details.
 List tasks by day, search by title, and mark tasks as done are some of the script's features.
-Perfectl for developers and system admins who prefer working in the terminal directly. :)
+Perfect for developers and system admins who prefer working in the terminal directly.

-Features ✨
+✨ Features ✨
 ✅ Create a Task
 📝 Update a Task
 ❌ Delete a Task